sg-crest A Singapore Government Agency Website

 • Any other individual whom the court may regard as a member of the VA’s family.

-An applicant who is below 21 years old will need to act through a representative who is at least 21 years old.
-This representative must appoint a lawyer to file the application.
+An applicant who is below 21 years old will need to act through a litigation representative who is at least 21 years old.
+This representative must appoint a lawyer to file the application unless exempted by the court.

 In some cases, an approved welfare officer (from a Protection Specialist Centre) or an officer from the Ministry of Social and Family Development (MSF) may apply for a protective order for a VA.